 Training for our employees on Ethics, Code of Conduct and the Workplace Policy, including human rights is ongoing within the organization.
-Electrolux Group provides training for employees who have direct responsibility for supply chain management, which includes practices to manage incidents of forced and bonded labor.
+Electrolux provides training for employees who have direct responsibility for supply chain management, which includes practices to manage incidents of forced and bonded labor.
 Our procurement professionals are regularly trained in responsible sourcing procedures.

-Suppliers are trained as part of audits in separate seminars and workshops, as well as through e-learning which is available in 6 languages.
-In 2022, we reached 3020 (5,532) suppliers in different types of capacity-building initiatives.
+Suppliers are trained as part of audits in separate seminars and workshops, as well as through elearning which is available in 6 languages.

-For more details on our Responsible Sourcing Program, including audit outcomes and targets, please see the Electrolux Sustainability Report.
+For more details on our Responsible Sourcing Program, including audit outcomes and targets, please see the Electrolux Sustainability Report (pages 29-32).